hpdobrica/digital-garden-public/Book - Concurrency in Go.md

 		- a way to guard critical sections of your program
 		- you use it to make sure only one concurrent process is accessing some piece of memory (e.g. variable) at a time
 		- to gain exclusive access, use Lock method, to release it use Unlock method (usually right after locking, using defer statement to make sure we don't miss the unlock by accident)
 		- rwmutex gives us a bit more freedom by allowing us to lock piece of memory for reading or for writing.
-Multiple concurrent processes can hold read lock at the same time, as long as nothing is holding a write lock at that m
+Multiple concurrent processes can hold read lock at the same time, as long as nothing is holding a write lock at that moment
 	-